ArrowM/Queue-Bot/README.md

 	8a.
 In command prompt (set to the project directory), enter `npm install forever` 8b.
 To start the bot, enter `forever start bot.js` 8c.
 To stop the bot, enter `forever stop bot.js`

+## How to use
+###Access
+All commands are restricted to owners or users with `mod` or `mods` in their server roles
+###!q
+Create or delete queues using `!q {channel name}`
+###!d
+Display queues in chat using `!d {channel name}`.
+Display messages stay updated.
+###!s
+Add the bot to a voice channel using `!s {channel name}`.
+The bot can be pulled into a non-queue channel and it will automatically swap with the next person in the channel queue.
+Right-click bot and disconnect from the voice channel when done.